 These Pecan Pie Protein Bars are chewy, filling, and taste like pecan pie – only five ingredients needed!
-These collagen-packed protein bars require no baking and they’re gluten-free, Paleo, and Whole30-approved.
+These collagen-packed protein bars require no baking and they’re gluten-free and Paleo.
 This post is sponsored by Vital Proteins.

 So this past weekend, I drove up to Anaheim for the Natural Products Expo.
 It was my first time going, but I had heart lots about it – how it’s huge, overwhelming, and packed with every natural food, beauty, and health company.

 But no description could have prepared me for it.
 With almost 3,000 exhibitors, there really was every single natural product you could think of.
 I arrived on Friday and wandered into the madness aimlessly.
 I was there by myself, and for the first half hour, I felt like a lost lamb, wide-eyed and wandering through the crowds.